Jeep Renegade 4xe plug-in hybrid practicality & boot space

 - 3Running costsThe Renegade 4xe follows the plug-in hybrid formula: cheaper to fuel and tax, slightly more expensive to insure

-- 4Engines, drive & performanceIt's far from being the most engaging SUV on the road, but few cars in its class can match it when the tarmac ends
+- 4Engines, drive & performanceIt's far from being the most engaging SUV on the road, but few cars in its class can match the Renegade 4xe when the tarmac ends

 - 5Interior & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky